nwisbeta/validate-yaml-schema/README.md

 ## Outputs

+### `validFiles`

+A comma separated list of files that passed the schema validation.

 ### `invalidFiles`

 A comma separated list of files that failed the schema validation.

  > Schema validation fails if any results are returned from the YAML Language Server